swayll/Pose-estimation-to-VJ-Resalume-TouchDesigner-/README.md

 # Pose estimator to VJ
-A simple script based on [TF Pose Estimation](https://github.com/ildoonet/tf-pose-estimation) by [@ildoonet](https://github.com/ildoonet) for capture video from webcamera with sending JSON and CSV data of points of body parts to VJ software like Resolume Arena and TouchDesigner via UDP and OSC.
+A simple script based on [TF Pose Estimation](https://github.com/ildoonet/tf-pose-estimation) by [@ildoonet](https://github.com/ildoonet) for capture video from webcamera with sending JSON and CSV data of points of body parts to VJ software as Resolume Arena and TouchDesigner via UDP and OSC.

 ![screenshot](./screenshot.jpg)